You are part of the way there already!

 - A person who applies for a private pilot certificate with a powered parachute category rating must log at least 25 hours of flight time in a powered parachute that includes

-- 30 takeoffs and landings, and
+- 30 takeoffs and landings

 - The training must include at least -